hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/code_assistant.md

 1.  **Mocking:** The code now heavily uses `unittest.mock.Mock` to mock external dependencies like the Gemini model, the logger, and file reading.
 This is crucial for isolating tests and preventing them from relying on external services.
 We mock `_yield_files_content` to control the files the assistant interacts with.
 We also mock `_save_response` since we don't need its behavior for most tests.
 Mocking `read_text` allows testing instructions file loading without actually needing to touch those files.
 This is the backbone of robust testing.

-2.  **Error Handling:** Added tests that explicitly check for errors. `test_process_files_error_reading_file` demonstrates testing for file reading errors, crucial in real-world scenarios.
+2.  **Error Handling:** Added tests that explicitly check for errors. `test_process_files_error_reading_file` demonStartes testing for file reading errors, crucial in real-world scenarios.
 Also, tests are added to handle missing or invalid file contents.

 3.  **Edge Cases:** Added a test to cover the scenario where `start_file_number` is greater than the available files.